-Comparison between the uncensored German VHS released by Warner Home Video (Theatrical Version) and the uncensored German VHS released by United Video (Director's Cut).
+Comparison between the uncensored German VHS released by Warner Home Video (International Version) and the uncensored German VHS released by United Video (Director's Cut / US version).

 There are 10 differences with an overall runtime of 1 minute and 12 seconds.

 The movie (which was based on the novel of the same name, written by Stephen King) hit the theatres in 1981.
 Apparently the international theatrical release in e.g. Germany and UK was different to the US version.
 Most notable is an additional sex scene in the beginning which is not very spectacular to be honest though.
 The US release features additional plot scenes throughout the movie on the other hand.
 The international version was released on a German VHS by Warner and a British VHS by Imperial Entertainment.

 Other German VHS releases by United Video and MVW were labeled "Director's Cut" and feature the US version.
 The German DVD by e-m-s and the US DVDs by Artisan and Lions Gate also contain this "Director's Cut" (both R-Rated, subsequently released on Blu-ray too).
 The same can be said about the British DVD release by Universal and the Blu-ray by Eureka.
 Therefore on most DVDs worldwide and in HD only the US "Director's Cut" without the sex scene is still in circulation.

 Mistakes of the master were ignored for this report.

 DC: 10 min. / Theatrical Version: 10 min.

 DC: Vic and Steve play some tennis.
 After Steve won, they have a short conversation.
 Subsequently, Vic leaves the screen.
 Then follows a cut to Steve and Donna lying in bed.
 Donna gets up, walks to the mirror and puts on her underpants.